 Secret from a Scottie…

-Here’s my thinking… “Of the 350,000+ graduates throughout the UK that successfully graduate the class of 2015, how am I going to differentiate myself?
-How am I going to make myself more attractive to future employers and achieve my ambitious career goals?”
+Here’s my thinking… 'Of the 350,000+ graduates throughout the UK that successfully graduate from the class of 2015, how am I going to differentiate myself?
+How am I going to make myself more attractive to future employers and achieve my ambitious career goals?'
 I bet I'm not the first or last person to think this rather daunting thought.

-With a trip to Dubai and the opportunity to intern at Mars up for grabs there was really no stopping me, I had the desire to see the process to the end.
+With a trip to Dubai and the opportunity to intern at Mars up for grabs, there was really no stopping me, I had the desire to see the process through to the end.
 When the congratulatory email pinged into my inbox I was absolutely elated to be a finalist.
 Making a phone call home to my parents that evening was one of the best feelings I’ve ever had!
-Considering they didn’t even know I’d entered, let alone been flown London and interviewed.
+They didn’t even know I’d entered, let alone been flown to London and interviewed.

-So when you wonder how you could make yourself stand out when it comes your turn to enter the labour market, perhaps use the secret of a Scottie…& make a small effort which might just make a massive difference.
+So, when you wonder how you could make yourself stand out when it comes to your turn to enter the labour market, perhaps use the secret of a Scottie…and make a small effort that might just make a massive difference.

 'Hard work beats talent, when talent doesn’t work hard.'